arnav2000agr/Weather-App/README.md

-This project is designed by the use of axios in react.
+The site is active here : https://happy-keller-87849f.netlify.app This project uses axios to fetch data.